slime-systems/slime-document--support/docs/api.md

 Alternatives:

-* Tags can be set on the transaction initiation which should be preferred than setting it afterward.
+* Tags can be set on the transaction initiation, which should be preferred over setting it afterward.
-* Don't use tags at all, customize and manage everything yourself and associate with us through `transaction_id`.
+* Ditching tags: manage everything your way and associate with us through `transaction_id`.

 See also: